 Here at TT2G, we are working with about 500 families in the local community and approximately 75% of those families request some sort of Executive Functioning Support.
 So, this set of skills is a highly sought-after service.

-Next up in the series will be discussing the skill of Goal Setting!
+Next up in the series we will be discussing the skill of Goal Setting!

 As a reminder, we will go into detail about each of these with a specific (user friendly definition) and support strategies!
 This chart below will guide the series!